-IJVLMS is the official publication of the Virtual School, Comprehensive Center of Excellence for Electronic Learning in Medical Sciences, Shiraz University of Medical Sciences.
+IJVLMS is the official publication of the Virtual School, Comprehensive Center of Excellence for Electronic Learning in Medical Sciences at Shiraz University of Medical Sciences, Shiraz.
+Iran.
 It is a multidisciplinary journal publishing articles on technology-enhanced learning in formal and non-formal education.
-The journal accepts manuscripts in the form of original research articles, review articles, special reports, brief reports, short communications, news, software articles, commentary, and letters to the editor.
+The journal accepts manuscripts in the form of original research articles, review articles, book reviews, special reports, brief reports, short communications, news, software articles, commentaries, and letters to the editor.

 All submitted manuscripts undergo a preliminary editorial screening to ensure compliance with the journal's guidelines.
 They will then be subject to a double anonymized peer review process by at least two external (peer) reviewers.